 Satisfactory Academic Progress (SAP)

-of Ministry graduate students receiving financial aid.
+for Ministry & Evangelization graduate students receiving financial aid.

 As required by the Higher Education Act of 1965, the University of Dallas has established